LARS Library: Least Angle Regression laSso Library

 to the function getLineXRequired will return only a part of the

-.
+column of .
 The indexes of the columns that should be returned are given inside

 the array s of length n.